In this article

 Can a Gastropexy Prevent Bloat?

 In dogs that have developed GDV and undergo surgery, an incisional gastropexy done after correcting the stomach’s position reduced the rate of recurrent GDV from 80% to under 5%.
-For some dogs, gastropexy stands a good chance of preventing bloat and most importantly, GDV.
-Prophylactic gastropexy can reduce the risk of bloat in Great Danes 29.6-fold.
+For many at-risk dogs, elective gastropexy at the time of neutering stands a good chance of preventing GDV.
+Prophylactic gastropexy can reduce mortality from GDV in Great Danes 29.6-fold.

 Potential Complications of Gastropexy Procedures